Tight competition dominates the 54th annual St. Petersburg Women's Bowling Association City Tournament, which ends this weekend at Twedt's Lanes.

 The event celebrated the first year of the revived NABI, under Larry and Debbie Roesler, and more than 100 bowlers competed.

-NABI will be at Southland Lanes this weekend with entry fees of $35 in advance or $40 on site.
+NABI will be at Southland Lanes this weekend with entry fees of $35 pre-paid or $40 on-site.

-300 DELUGE: So many 300 games, and a couple of 800 series, were rolled recently that they deserve special mention.
+300 DELUGE: So many 300 games, and a couple of 800 series, were rolled recently, they deserve special mention.